Visit our new website. We'd appreciate your feedback!

-Embark on a blossom-filled adventure in England to mark the 2020 reboot of the classic 1990s film, The Secret Garden - starring British actors Colin Firth and Julie Walters.
-Due for release soon, if you’re a fan of the film or the original 1911 novel, you can plan to find your own secret garden on a blooming marvellous four-day garden tour of England…
+Embark on a blossom-filled adventure in England to mark the 2020 reboot of the classic 1990s film, The Secret Garden, starring British actors Colin Firth and Julie Walters.
+Due for release in cinemas soon, fans of the film and lovers of the original 1911 novel can plan to find their own secret garden on a blooming marvellous four-day garden tour of England…

 Known as the ‘Garden of England’, Kent is the ideal place to start a green and glorious tour of England’s gardens.
-From London, plan to jump on a train to the tranquil county and discover a world of green spaces fit for a queen… or in this case, the Queen Mother!
+Visitors arriving in London can plan to jump on a train to the tranquil county and discover a world of green spaces fit for a queen… or in this case, the Queen Mother!
 Dream of exploring the exquisite Walmer Castle and Gardens, a charming historic house with fantastic outside spaces including an impressive kitchen garden, a dramatic yew-lined Broadwalk and the perfectly pruned Queen Mother’s Garden.
-Gifted to Her Royal Highness in 1997 to celebrate her 95th birthday, a long pool guides the eye along the horticultural haven, allowing you to soak up the air of tranquillity once enjoyed by the Queen Mother herself.
+Gifted to Her Royal Highness in 1997 to celebrate her 95th birthday, a long pool guides the eye along the horticultural haven, allowing guests to soak up the air of tranquillity once enjoyed by the Queen Mother herself.

-Staying in the charming county of Kent, if you’re longing to walk amongst beautiful blooms you can dream of visiting one of the most famous gardens in England, National Trust’s Sissinghurst Castle Garden.
+Staying in the charming county of Kent, those longing to walk amongst beautiful blooms can dream of visiting one of the most famous gardens in England, National Trust’s Sissinghurst Castle Garden.
 Created by poet Vita Sackville-West and her author husband Harold Nicolson, this Grade-I listed historic garden is bursting with floral colour, charm and majesty.
-From walking through the rose garden to exploring the Moat Walk or enjoying the vibrant purple border, there’s plenty for you to add to your must-see list.
+From walking through the rose garden to exploring the Moat Walk or enjoying the vibrant purple border, there’s plenty for garden lovers to add to their must-see list.

 Alternatively, green-fingered travellers can chose between a range of other historic gardens to extend their itinerary, including Leeds Castle, Penshurst Place and Gardens, and Hever Castle, Anne Boleyn’s childhood home.